Avogadro/manual/5-display-types/2-coloring-part-of-a-molecule.md

 [8]: images/2-coloring-part-of-a-molecule/0e15d24f-322d-4a00-ba0e-d2af3a0e9deb.png

-The final product is an intuitive view of qualitative information about the molecule.
+The final product is a more intuitive view of qualitative information about hemoglobin.

 ![][9]